 How do I use FTP from a command line?

 Note: FTP is not an encrypted transmission, which means any data sent over it, including your username and password, could be read by anyone who may intercept your transmission.
 If you're wanting a more secure transmission, we suggest using SFTP.

 To connect to another computer using FTP at the MS-DOS prompt, command line, or Linux shell type FTP and press Enter.
 Once in FTP, use the open command to connect to the FTP server, as shown in the example below.

-Once connected you will be asked for a username and password.
+Once connected, a username and password prompt will appear.
 If these are entered properly you'll be successfully connected to the server where you can browse the files, send files, or receive files depending on your rights.
 Some servers may also allow anonymous logins you can connect to these computers using guest or e-mail address.

 Tip: If you want to get more than one file, use mget and wildcards.
 For example, if you wanted to get all files that end with .htm, you could type mget *.htm.
 Finally, if you do not want to be prompted as each file is being sent, make sure to type prompt to disable prompting.

 It is important to realize that the files being sent must be in your local working directory.
 In other words the directory you were in when you typed the FTP command.
 If you want to change to the directory that contains your files use the lcd command.
 For example, on Windows you'd type lcd c:\windows to set the local directory to the Windows directory.

 Depending upon the version of FTP and the operating system being used, each of the below commands may or may not work.
 Typing -help or a ? will list the commands available to you.
 Below is a general description of FTP commands available in the Windows command line FTP command.

 |!||The exclamation point command switches temporarily from FTP to operating system.
 When using the operating system, typing exit takes you back to the FTP command line.|